Anatomy of a Successful Blog:

 Most blogs come out-of-the-box with icons in your sidebar.
 They are usually common images that we’ve all seen more times than we care to admit.
 So why not get rid of them and make your own images or grab these fantastic icons for free.
 Or, consider dumping the icons and use white space, shades of color or borders like I have.
 It makes for a cleaner looking template.

-4: Make your Blog Title and Logo go Click.
+4: Make your Blog Title and Logo Click.

 Meaning, your blog title should be a clickable link that will take your readers to your blog home page.
-Again, this is important for SEO purposes as well as from a usability perspective.
-Be sure to also include ALT and TITLE attributes for your home page.
+Again, this is important for SEO purposes as well as from a user’s perspective.
+Be sure also to include ALT and TITLE attributes for your home page.